-Leave of Absence for Medical Reasons:
+2.2.2.1 Leave of Absence for Medical Reasons:

 A student will be granted a leave of absence for medical reasons for a serious physical or mental health condition that prevents continued participation in the program.
 Application for a leave requires a written recommendation from a health care provider.
 A student can request a leave for up to two consecutive fall or winter terms, or 12 consecutive months, and may request an extension for up to an additional 12 months, or a maximum leave of 24 months.
-The program may initiate a request for a leave for medical reasons in the event that the student is incapacitated.
+The program may initiate a request for a leave for medical reasons if the student is incapacitated.
 The checklist and form to request a leave of absence for medical reasons is available on the Rackham website.
-For some medical circumstances, students should consider whether a within-semester medical accommodation is more appropriate (section 3.4).